 Sales Analytics is all about sales opportunities that are generated by your business activities.
 Each opportunity has a status that describes if the opportunity is Open (Pipeline), Won (Revenue), or Lost (Lost Revenue).

-Now our hypothetical VP of Sales, lets call him Michael asks his million dollars question: “What was my pipeline at the beginning of this quarter and how it has improved since then?”
+In this article, we try to answer a typical sales question: “What was the pipeline at the beginning of this quarter and how it has improved since then?”

-Snapshotting is straightforward and easy to use technique that helps answering the Michael’s question.
+To answer that question, you will use a technique called snapshotting.
 The key idea is that we keep transferring all opportunities from your CRM to GoodData every week (or day or month - it depends on your requirements).
-We call the weekly set of opportunities the snapshot.
+We call the weekly set of opportunities a snapshot.
 Each snapshot is associated with a date and an unique ID.

 So if we have a project that accumulates snapshots for 118 weeks, most of our opportunities will be duplicated 118 times in the project.
 Few of them that have been created after we started snapshotting have less than 118 versions.
 Each version is associated with a snapshot date (perhaps Monday of each week) and the snapshot ID.
 It is very beneficial to use snapshot IDs in sequence without gaps.
 We can then simply identify previous/next snapshots as the current ID minus/plus one.

 SELECT SUM(Amount) WHERE Status = Open metric measures your pipeline returns a number that is roughly 118 times higher than what we expect.
-No wonder, because we are adding up all ten versions of each opportunity.
-We need to be smarter here.
-We can define metric that shows the total amount for individual snapshot only:
+This is because we are adding up all ten versions of each opportunity.
+Instead, we can define metric that shows the total amount for individual snapshot only:

 Pipeline [118 weeks ago]:

-Nice, this was easy.
-But you’ll need a new metric next week and another one week after next week.
+However, you will need a new metric next week and another one week after next week.
 A metric that returns the total amount for the last snapshot would be handy.
-Lets start creating such a metric with identifying the last snapshot:
+Let us start creating such a metric with identifying the last snapshot:

 Snapshot [Most Recent]:

-This definition sounds easy enough, however it has certain problems.
-Imagine that we fired a Sales Rep. John during the snapshot 25 (not nice but he well deserved it).
+This definition sounds easy enough, however, it has certain problems.
+Imagine that you fired a Sales Representative John during the snapshot 25.
 We kept all opportunities that he has closed associated with him and re-associated all open opportunities to other sales guys.

 Now if we break down the Snapshot [Most Recent] metric by the SalesRep, we will see that the metric returns 118 for all Sales Reps except John who gets the Snapshot [Most Recent] = 25.
 This is problem because we would compute our total on the snapshot 25 for John and on the snapshot 118 for everybody else.
 We need to improve the definition of the Snapshot [Most Recent] metric: